adamgho/bsc-simulations/README.md

 currently running to get an idea of how far it has come.
 To do this, just run `run_scripts/cont_list_running.sh` in another terminal.

+Another way to monitor simulations is through the files in `run_scripts/.output`.
+You can, e.g., run `tail -f run_scripts/.output/singletargets_10_10_30_100_7_5.txt` to monitor the currently running simulation in the singletargets setting with parameters (10, 10, 30, 100, 7, 5).
+You can read the source code of `run_scripts/run_sim_and_tpr_fpr_and_AUC.sh` to see the naming conventions of files in `run_scripts/.output`.

 You can run `run_scripts/add_AUC.sh` to process the tpr_fpr files if you stop the simulation script before it finishes and would like to see the results so far.

-Note: By default ICP and PICP is only run on 10 DAGs, no matter how many you have simulated, since they are quite slow.
+By default ICP and PICP is only run on 10 DAGs, no matter how many you have simulated, since they are quite slow.
+Change this in `run_scripts/tpr_fpr_methods/ICP.R` and `run_scripts/tpr_fpr_methods/PICP.R` if you want to run them on more DAGs.

+### Troubleshooting

+Sometimes `run_scripts/run_sim_and_tpr_fpr_and_AUC.sh` fails to add the AUC files after finishing the simulations and data processing.
+If this happens, then run `run_scripts/add_AUC.sh`.
+This will add all AUC files, and should run in less than a minute.

 ## Other scripts